grafana/mimir/docs/sources/mimir/references/architecture/components/query-frontend/index.md

 ---
 aliases:
   - ../../../operators-guide/architecture/components/query-frontend/
-title: "Grafana Mimir query-frontend"
+description: The query-frontend accelerates queries.
-menuTitle: "Query-frontend"
+menuTitle: Query-frontend
-description: "The query-frontend accelerates queries."
+title: Grafana Mimir query-frontend
 weight: 60
 ---

 # Grafana Mimir query-frontend

-The query-frontend is a stateless component that provides the same API as the [querier]({{< relref "../querier.md" >}}) and can be used to accelerate the read path.
+The query-frontend is a stateless component that provides the same API as the [querier]({{< relref "../querier" >}}) and can be used to accelerate the read path.
 Although the query-frontend is not required, we recommend that you deploy it.
 When you deploy the query-frontend, you should make query requests to the query-frontend instead of the queriers.
 The queriers are required within the cluster to execute the queries.